Haza290/Escape_The_Trolls/README.md

 Spiders wander randomly making webs on un-webbed tiles.
 If the player walked of a web that is connected to a spider then the spider head on the shortest path that is webbed to the player and changes colour to red.
 If the player leaves the web then the spider goes back to wandering and changes colour back to cyan.
 Multiple spiders can join webs.

 ### Webs
-Webs grow and shrink and new webs are added and removed.
-Checks that webs are still
+Webs grow and shrink when new webs are added and removed.
+Webs also checks that they are still contiguous, and if not, creates new contiguous webs until all webs are part of a contiguous web.

 ### Ghosts
 Ghosts always move randomly and can move into and through walls.